personalizedrefrigerator/js-draw/docs/doc-pages/pages/guides/components/custom-components.md

 4. (Optional) Make it possible to serialize/deserialize the component.
    - Component serialization and deserialization is used for collaborative editing.

-This guide shows how to create a custom `ImageStatus` component that shows information about the current content of the image.
+This guide shows how to create a simple custom component.

 ## Setup